tq303/umbrealla/plan.md

 # Serial Utilization

-Send arrays each separated by the categories relevant character e.g. `u,s,c,x` the `.` character indicates end of array.
+Send arrays each separated by the categories relevant character e.g. `u,s,c,x` the `.` character indicates end of array, `,` indicates variable end and `;` indicates end of transmission.
 This means that the protocol can be expanded in the future.The arrays will be split into the following.

 - umbrellas `u`
     - 0 means off